Maximianus (poet)

-Maximianus or Maximian (sometimes referred to as Maximianus Etruscus) was a Latin elegiac poet of the 6th century, who has been called "in some sort, the last of the Roman poets".
+Maximianus or Maximian (sometimes referred to as Maximianus Etruscus) was a Latin elegiac poet of the sixth century AD, who has been called "in some sort, the last of the Roman poets".

 Life

 Nothing is known of Maximianus's life save what can be inferred from his poetry.
 In it, he claims Etruscan descent (me ...
 Etruscae gentis alumnum [5.5]); describes his youth and manhood, including his friendship with Boethius, whom he apostrophizes as the "greatest investigator of great matters" (magnarum scrutator maxime rerum [3.47])—leading most scholars to date his work roughly to the middle of the sixth century—and says that in his old age he was sent as an ambassador to the emperor's court at Constantinople (5.1–4).
 Some scholars, however, have maintained that the poetry represents the utterances of one or more personae and that nothing therein, including the name Maximianus, is to be taken as reliable information about the poet.
 The name "Maximianus" could thus be understood as a speaking pseudonym, literally meaning "descendant of the greatest".